A yard rake and fall leaves in front of a blue storage shed

 Nozzles and Wands:

 Just like sprinklers, water can be left behind inside nozzles and wands.
 When left outside in colder temperatures, the water can freeze and expand, damaging the casings.
-This means that the next time you use the nozzle or watering wand, water will shoot out the sides at the handle and flow-control knobs.
-Prevent this by properly draining your garden nozzles of water, flushing out and cleaning off debris, and storing them in a dry place.
+This means that the next time you use the nozzle or watering wand, water will shoot out the sides of the handle and flow-control knobs.
+Prevent this by properly draining your garden nozzles, flushing them out and cleaning off debris, and storing them in a dry place.

-Finally, taking a few hours or so to store your garden supplies for the winter properly can prevent damage or rust.
+Finally, taking a few hours to properly store your garden supplies for the winter can prevent damage or rust.
 Plus, it also makes it easier to find what you’re looking for come springtime.